StackableRegiments/analyticalmetlx/docs/guide-learning.md

 ## Submissions

 The submissions view shows the conversation owner content that users have submitted (including user name).
-The instructor can also choose to display the submission on the next page (without user name).
+The conversation owner can also choose to display the submission on the next page (without user name).

 ## Group Builder

-...
+The teacher can use this screen to move students between [Groups](guide-groups.html).

 ## Participants

-The participants view of a page shows the conversation owner how active each user is on that page.
+The participants screen shows the conversation owner how active each user is on that page.
+This screen also contains the [Word Cloud](guide-word-cloud.html) analysis.

 ## Content Filter